17th to 18th-century European Prints

 Prints by Giovanni Battista Piranesi

-George Davison collected a group of 33 albums in which had been inserted about 1,000 prints by Giovanni Battista Piranesi (Italian, 1720-1778).
+George Davison collected a group of 33 albums in which had been inserted about hundreds of prints by Giovanni Battista Piranesi (Italian, 1720-1778).
 These constitute the nearly complete etchings of this master of Roman views and subjects of classical antiquity.
 Now in the DAC collection, this group includes a set of Piranesi's most famous works, the Carceri or imaginary prisons.

 Prints by Francisco de Goya

-The DAC's strong holdings of 222 prints by Francisco de Goya include almost all of the artist's work in print media.
+The DAC's strong holdings of more than 200 prints by Francisco de Goya include almost all of the artist's work in print media.
 These include the sets of the Caprichos in the first edition, Disasters of War, the etched Bullfights (Tauromaquia), and the Proverbs, as well as less-often encountered prints.
 The collection's greatest rarity is Goya's late lithograph, Portrait of Gaulon.
 Existing in only two other impressions (in Paris and Madrid), this print was discovered in 1957 in an album of French lithographs stored in the attic of Wesleyan's Olin Library.

 Search the DAC Collection (public beta; may be offline for development 5:00-7:00 pm)